Wednesday, June 14, 2017

 I've written a lot of poems about how hungry he was during those four year.
 The following is one of them.
 It's called "What He Ate."
+It appears in my book Echoes of Tattered Tongues.
 Here's a youtube of me reading the poem.
 I'm posting a copy of the poem itself after the video.

 What My Father Ate

 He ate what he couldn’t eat,